Home > growing broccoli in texas

 Addressing Nutrient Deficiencies

-Keep an eye out for yellowing leaves or stunted growth.
-This may indicate a nutrient deficiency.
-Fertilize as recommended, especially early in the growing season when the plant is establishing roots.
+Pay attention to yellowing leaves or stunted growth.
+Fertilize as recommended, especially early in the growing season.

 Pest Control

-Common pests include aphids, cabbage loopers, and harlequin bugs.
-If you spot them, consider natural repellents and beneficial insects to keep their populations in check.
+Aphids, cabbage loopers and harlequin bugs are common pests.
+Control them by using natural repellents and beneficial insects.
 For example, ladybugs or lacewings.
 You can also combat these critters early with natural deterrents.
-For example, companion planting or organic sprays.
+For example, organic sprays.

 Disease Prevention

 Clubroot and downy mildew are two common diseases.
 Rotating your crops annually and keeping a vigilant garden to prevent them.
-If you spot signs of disease, promptly remove and destroy affected plants to prevent the spread.
+Promptly remove and destroy affected plants to prevent the spread if you spot signs of disease.

 Harvesting and Storing Broccoli